+Term Definition

+Welcome Week

-Term Definition Welcome Week The week before the start of teaching in Semester 1 of the academic year.
-A variety of events to orient and welcome new students are available.
-The orientation helps new students to organise their classes, acclimatise to student life, and introduce themselves to other students.
+academic year.
+A variety of events to orient and welcome new

+students are available.
+The orientation helps new students to

+organise their classes, acclimatise to student life, and

+introduce themselves to other students.

-Withdrawal The student's action by which s/he voluntarily chooses to leave the University.
-After withdrawal, the individual is no longer entitled to access University resources.
-Writing up period See "submission period".
+Withdrawal The student's action by which they voluntarily choose to leave

+the University.
+After withdrawal, the individual is no longer

+entitled to access University resources.

+Writing up See "submission period".

+period